-Another sketching technique we use is video prototyping, We're certainly not unique in this, but it helps us imagine how a technology could work without having to make it.
+Another sketching technique we use is video prototyping, This again helps us imagine how a technology could work, without actually having to make it.
 We fake all of the technology using video so that we can concentrate on the interaction.
-Making the video is fun, but in making it have to face a lot of our assumptions about the experience we're trying to create.
+Making the video is fun, but it's also incredibly valuable from a design perspective.
+We have to face a lot of our assumptions about the experience we're trying to create.